-Boys and girls ages 6 through 16 are eligible to attend.
+Boys and girls ages 6 through 17 are eligible to attend.

 Linda Sumner, head women′s soccer coach and physical education instructor at Geneva College, has been involved with youth soccer camps for 5 years.
 She has been a coach at the college level for 8 years and club coach for 11 years.
 Coach Sumner is a graduate of Geneva College.

-The soccer academy staff will consist of current Geneva Coaches, former Geneva Student-Athletes, and other high character coaches who will provide a common and passionate soccer learning experience.
+The soccer camp staff will consist of current Geneva Coaches, former Geneva Student-Athletes, and other high character coaches who will provide a common and passionate soccer learning experience.
 Some of the student-athletes in Geneva's current programs are chosen as well on the basis of their ability to teach, demonstrate, and positively motivate young soccer players.
 Our coach-to-player ratio is better than 1:9, and all staff must be committed to high moral and ethical standards.